The Yakuza: Reception

-Box Office
+Box office

 Schrader says the reception to the film was "disastrous.
-It cost five million and brought back maybe a million and a half."
+It cost five million and brought back maybe a million and a half".

-He felt the casting of Mitchum - which he was "very pleased with" - hurt the movie at the box office and if Redford had played the role "we probably would have made money."
+He felt the casting of Mitchum — which he was "very pleased with" — hurt the movie at the box office and if Redford had played the role "we probably would have made money".

 Schrader felt Pollack "directed against the grain of the script.
 I wrote a violent, underworld film about blood, duty, and obligation.
 He made a sort of rich, romantic, transcultural film.
 Either of those films would be interesting if fully realized, but the final product fell between those two stools; neither film was made.
-It didn't satisfy the audience that came to see the hard gangster world, and it didn't satisfy the JEREMIAH JOHNSON audience - Sydney's audience - which came to see some poetic realism."
+It didn't satisfy the audience that came to see the hard gangster world, and it didn't satisfy the Jeremiah Johnson audience — Sydney's audience — which came to see some poetic realism".

 Schrader says his biggest regret from the film is that Takakura did not become an international star.

-Critical

-The film received mixed reviews at the time of release.
-On Rotten Tomatoes the film holds an approval rating of 59% based on 17 reviews.